keydap/sparrow/README.md

 fluent access control(ARBAC) mechanism built right into the identity server.
 And I want an identity server to have the ability to speak over HTTP directly without the need of custom proxies.

-## What feature are available right now?
+## What features are available right now?
 1. All the SCIM v2 features (except for /Bulk and /Me) are implemented.
 2. RBAC0 is supported
 3. Support for JWT.
 User's authorization data is included in tokens after authentication.